-Easter cake is very very tasty on the yolks.
-The most delicious Easter cake on yolks
+Easter cake is very very tasty with yolks.
+The most delicious Easter cake made with yolks

-Bright Easter is approaching and every housewife is looking for a recipe for a delicious Easter cake.
+Easter is approaching and every housewife is looking for a recipe for a delicious Easter cake.
 There are many recipes for this Easter attribute.
-In our family, this recipe for Easter cake on yolks has been used for more than 10 years, and preference is always given to it.
-The dough of such an Easter cake is tender and airy, despite the fact that a lot of muffin is used.
-Delicious dough has a pleasant pale yellow color.
-Having tried to bake Easter cake according to this recipe, I think, stop on it.
+In our family, this recipe for Easter cake with yolks has been used for more than 10 years, and preference is always given to it.
+The dough of this Easter cake is tender and airy, despite the fact that a lot of baking is used.
+The tasty dough has a pleasant pale yellow color.
+Having tried to bake Easter cake according to this recipe, I think you’ll stick with it.

-The recipe for Easter cake with yolks is taken from an old book, so older readers may know it (or try to remember).
+The recipe for Easter cake with yolks is taken from an old book, so older readers may know it (or are trying to remember).

 Ingredients: